-At the end of the day, everything we do, we do with people in mind.
-Every software product that we develop starts with thinking about something that people need or that people want or a way to make something easier for people.
-So keeping those people in mind throughout the product inception and development phases is crucial for success.
+At the end of the day, we do everything with people in mind.
+Every software product that we develop starts with thinking about what people need or want, or what could make their lives easier.
+So keeping these people in mind throughout the product inception and development phases is crucial for success.

-A thorough Stakeholder Analysis ensures that we not only start the project off on the right foot, but also that we will be able to create a product that is relevant for the people involved, that people will want to use, and that ultimately solves the problem that we began with in the first place.
+A thorough Stakeholder Analysis ensures that we not only start the project off on the right foot, but also that we will be able to create a product that is relevant for the people involved, that people will want to use, and that ultimately solves the problem we set out to solve in the first place.